-SECTION 7 Rules for ownership of durable medical equipment Section 7.1 Will you own your durable medical equipment after making a certain number of payments under our plan?
+SECTION 7 Rules for ownership of durable medical equipment

+Section 7.1 Will you own the durable medical equipment after making a certain number of payments under our plan?

 Durable medical equipment includes items such as oxygen equipment and supplies, wheelchairs, walkers, and hospital beds ordered by a provider for use in the home.
-Certain items, such as prosthetics, are always owned by the enrollee.
+Certain items, such as prosthetics, are always owned by the member.
 In this section, we discuss other types of durable medical equipment that must be rented.

-In Original Medicare, people who rent certain types of durable medical equipment own the equipment after paying co-payments for the item for 13 months.
+In Original Medicare, people who rent certain types of durable medical equipment own the equipment after paying copayments for the item for 13 months.
+As a member of Blue Shield 65 Plus, however, you usually will not acquire ownership of rented durable medical equipment items no matter how many copayments you make for the item while a member of our plan.
 Under certain limited circumstances we will transfer ownership of the durable medical equipment item.
-Call Member Services (phone numbers are on the back cover of this booklet) to find out about the requirements you must meet and the documentation you need to provide.
+Call Member Services (phone numbers are printed on the back cover of this booklet) to find out about the requirements you must meet and the documentation you need to provide.